dalgard/meteor-viewmodel/README.md

 `meteor install dalgard:viewmodel`

-If you want to use Jade with the special extension, do this instead (includes `mquandalle:jade`):
+If you want to use Jade with the special ViewModel extension, do this instead:

-`meteor install dalgard:viewmodel-jade`
+`meteor install dalgard:viewmodel-jade` (includes `mquandalle:jade`)

 ### Contents